Josephson-type oscillations in spin-orbit coupled Bose-Einstein condensates with nonlinear optical lattices: JOSEPHSON-TYPE OSCILLATION BETWEEN TWO-WEAKLY COUPLED CONDENSATES

-We see that the population imbalance parameter does not directly depend on the nonlinear lattice parameter but it may depend on lattice through the phase.
-However, the phase becomes independent of NOL if we take $\gamma_1=\beta_1$.
-In order to check the variation of $Z$ with $t$ and its dependence on $\varphi$ we numerically solve Eq, (\ref{eq14}) and (\ref{eq15}) and display the result in Fig.\ref{fig3}.
+The variation of $Z$ with $t$ and its dependence on $\varphi$ is displayed in Fig.\ref{fig3}.
 It is seen that the population imbalance oscillates with time (left panel).
-The oscillation of atomic population between two SOC states resembles with the {concept} of Josephson oscillation and thus we call it as Josephson-type (JT) oscillation.
-Amplitude of oscillation depends on the initial phase $\phi$.
-From the blue dashed curve in the left panel we see that the peak value of $Z(t)$ for $\phi=\pi/4$ (top panel) is larger than that for $\phi=\pi/8$ (bottom panel).
-However, the dynamical response(DR) of population imbalance with global phase ($\varphi$) is quite similar in the sense that they exhibit periodic motion(left column).
+Amplitude of oscillation depends on the initial phase $\varphi(0)$.
+The period of oscillation is independent of $\varphi(0)$ (dashed curves).
+The oscillation of atomic population between two SOC states resembles with the concept of Josephson oscillation and thus we call it as Josephson-type (JT) oscillation.
+However, the period of oscillation is affected by the OLs (right panel, solid curve).
+Specifically, OLs imprint phases and thus causes the frequency of oscillation of population imbalance to increase.
+The frequency of oscillation obtained from Eq. (\ref{eq14}) is given by\cite{r23}

-The presence of optical lattice (OL) changes dynamical response (DR) of $Z(t)$ with $\varphi(t)$ and the change depends on the initial phase($\phi$) (see first column of Fig. \ref{fig3}).
-This leads the oscillation amplitude to grow with respect to that in absence of OL for $\phi=\pi/8$.
-However, the change is negligible for $\phi=\pi/4$.
-Interestingly, for any value of $\phi$, the response of $Z(t)$ in presence and absence of OL does not occur at the same scale of $\varphi$.
-It is worth mentioning that by changing the relative strength of inter-and intra-component NOLs one can induce an {additional} phase in the oscillatory motion.